 Skip to main content

-The Asian giant hornet may be all over the news, but residents of San Mateo County are far more likely to encounter our local species of bees and wasps.
+We have a wide variety of bees and wasps in San Mateo County.
 As the weather warms up, these insects become more active and more numerous in yards.
 Although capable of stinging, most species are non-aggressive, and only sting defensively when their nests are threatened.

 Get to know your winged black-and-yellow neighbors!